 Plans in place for transporting children to school.

-4. How will risks to children, teachers and families be managed?
+1. How are risks to children, teachers and families managed?

-To prevent the spread of coronavirus (COVID-19), schools and other settings will use a range of protective measures to create safer environments in which the risk of spreading the virus is substantially reduced.
-Whilst such changes are likely to look different in each setting, as they will depend upon individual circumstances, they are all designed to minimise risks to children, staff and their families.
+To prevent the spread of coronavirus (COVID-19), schools and other settings use a range of protective measures to create safer environments in which the risk of spreading the virus is substantially reduced.
+Whilst such changes may look different in each setting, as they will depend upon individual circumstances, they are all designed to minimise risks to children, staff and their families.

-- carrying out a risk assessment before opening to more children and young people - the assessment will directly address risks associated with coronavirus (COVID-19) so that sensible measures can be put in place to minimise those risks for children, young people and staff
+- carrying out risk assessments to directly address risks associated with coronavirus (COVID-19) so that sensible measures can be put in place to minimise those risks for children, young people and staff

-- making sure that children and young people do not attend if they or a member of their household has symptoms of coronavirus (COVID-19)
+- making sure that staff, children and young people and others do not attend if they or a member of their household has symptoms of coronavirus (COVID-19)

 - use of foot operated / self-closing pedal bins for the disposal of used tissues / sanitiser wipes

-- installing signage to remind all children and staff of the need for frequent hand washing
+- installing signage throughout the school building to remind all children and staff of the need for frequent hand washing and social (physical) distancing

 - frequent cleaning of regularly touched surfaces, such as door handles, handrails, tabletops, play equipment and toys